Frenemies are people who are formally friends, but who do not support you or help you.

 I can’t think of anything more stupid to do.

-Officializing the ende of your friendship is akin to officializing the begin of a new relationship: that of an enemy.
+Officializing the end of your friendship is akin to officializing the beginning of a new relationship: that of an enemy.

 If you can avoid being friends, then end the friendship with a good old fading: